 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 Place a lightly oiled baking sheet on top rack (for 4 servings, 2 baking sheets, on top and middle racks) and preheat oven to 450 degrees.
 Wash and dry all produce.
 Trim and halve zucchini lengthwise; thinly slice crosswise into half-moons.
 Halve tomatoes.
-Peel and mince or grate garlic.
+Mince or grate garlic.
 Zest and quarter lemon (for 4, zest 1 lemon; quarter both).

 Heat a drizzle of olive oil in a large pan over medium-high heat.
 Add zucchini and cook, stirring, until lightly browned and softened, 5-6 minutes.
 Season with salt and pepper.
 Turn off heat.